sparkflows/sparkflows-processors/docs/01-Data-Connectors/01-Input/01-Database/executeQueryInSnowFlake.rst

         - Description
       * - authType
         - Auth Type
         - Authentication Type.
-Possible value is OAUTH or USER_CREDENTIAL
+Possible value is OAUTH or USER_CREDENTIAL or KEYPAIR
       * - connection
         - Connection
         - The Snowflake connection to connect